SkygearIO/features/features/430-passwordless/config.md

                 List of usable identity types.
 - `primary_authenticators`: string list, must be non-empty.
                             List of primary authenticator types.
-- `secondary_authenticators`: string list, can be non-empty.
+- `secondary_authenticators`: string list, can be empty.
                               List of secondary authenticator types.

 Identity and authenticator types must be included in one of the lists to be